 Note.
-Adversity experiences and worries variables are binary.
+Adversity experiences and worries variables are weighted to the proportions of gender, age, ethnicity, country, and education obtained from the Office for National Statistics.
+Individual adversity experiences and worries variables are binary.
 Analyses were further adjusted for day of the week and time since lockdown began.
 OR = odds ratio.
 CI = confidence interval.